Phoenix Distracted Driving Accident Lawyer

 Distracted driving is a dangerous driving behavior that takes lives daily.
 Negligent inattention to the road and other vehicles led to crashes that killed over 3,160 people in the U.S. in 2017, based on information from the National Highway Traffic Safety Administration.
 A driver who is using a cellphone or otherwise driving while distracted cannot dedicate 100% of his or her attention to the road.

 Driver distraction can cause preventable collisions with other vehicles, bicyclists or pedestrians.
-If you or a family member has been in a texting or distracted driving accident, the Arizona car accident lawyers at Gallagher & Kennedy can help.
+If you or a family member has been in a texting or distracted driving accident, the Phoenix distracted driving accident lawyers at Gallagher & Kennedy can help.
 We pursue compensation on behalf of injured crash victims.

 - Our firm has spent over 20 years representing personal injury clients in Arizona.